OpenNebula/addon-storpool/README.md

 * Persistent Images with IMMUTABLE attribute are not supported.
 * Tested only with KVM hypervisor and Alma Linux 8/Ubuntu 24.04.
 Should work on other Linux OS.
 * The UEFI auto configuration is not supported.
+* The handling of the vTPM is in a Technology Preview - should be used after extensive testing in the given environment.

 ## More information